sakthi1307/lfg_backend/README.md

 # LGF

-This is a Flask app that uses MongoDB as a backend database and Google Cloud Vision API for image recognition.
+This is a Flask app that uses MongoDB as a backend database.

 ## Installation